60-day money-back on any purchase

 • Consistent Stance: Ensure you are using a consistent stance and setup for each shot to help eliminate variables.

 • Hit Multiple Shots: Hit a series of shots with the same club.
 For meaningful data, aim for at least 20-30 shots.
-You can do this for multiple clubs but start with one at a time.
+You can repeat this for multiple clubs but start with one at a time.
+In other words, hit all shots with your 7-iron or 8-iron.

 • Review Shot Data: Look at the data collected by the launch monitor for each shot.
 Pay attention to carry distance, ball speed, launch angle, and side spin.